Telematics Dashboard via Grafana - CAN Bus IoT [100% Free]

 Grafana will automatically "resample" your data in each panel to a frequency that ensures that the number of data points do not exceed the number of pixels in a panel chart.

 As you zoom in on a chart, the dashboard will automatically resample the data until you reach the minimum resolution.
-By default, your data will be resampled to 1 second resolution.
-However, you can change this to e.g. 1 millisecond (or no resampling).
+Both integration methods allow you to zoom in to the underlying resolution of your data.
+For example, if you write 100 ms data to InfluxDB, you can set up Grafana to allow you to zoom into this level of detail.

 Yes, you can create in-dashboard links to your other CAN bus telematics dashboards.
 For example, you can set up a 'fleet dashboard' that displays data across multiple telematics devices - and switch to a 'device dashboard', where you can switch between specific devices via dropdowns.